 But that’s not all: because UFE is minimally invasive, you can avoid general anesthesia and likely won’t need to stay in the hospital overnight.
 And, because UFE only requires a small incision in your arm, your recovery time is much faster than with a procedure like hysterectomy or even myomectomy.
 Plus, UFE procedures have a very high success rate, meaning your relief should be lasting.

 Ready to find out more?
 If you’re considering UFE, and aren’t sure if its right for you, we’re here to help.
-We provide in-person or remote consultations to help you learn more about your best fibroid treatment option.
+We provide consultations to help you learn more about your best fibroid treatment option.
+So make an appointment with us today!